amirkamizi/practice-open-source-contribution/README.md

 `amir kamizi | I love programming`

-you should add your name and a note seperated by "|"
+you should add your name and a note seperated by "|" in a new line

 both name and note are required.